cowzendux/MplusPathAnalysis/README.md

 #MplusPathAnalysis

-Use Mplus to run a Path Analysis from within SPSS
+SPSS Python Extension function to use Mplus to run a path analysis from within SPSS

 This program allows users to identify a path model that they want to test on an SPSS data set.
 The program then converts the active data set to Mplus format, writes a program that will perform the path analysis in Mplus, then loads the important parts of the Mplus output into the SPSS output window.